giorginolab/vmd_plumed/INSTALL.md

    start.
 Verify the running version from _Help > About_.

-### How to upgrade (if you have no root access) ###
+## I have no write privileges ##

-If you cannot replace files in VMD's directory, you might have some success with the following trick:
+If you cannot replace files in VMD's program directory, you may install the plugin as an unprivileged user as follows:

 1. Unzip the _vmd_plumed_ distribution anywhere in your system